COS-IN/iluvatar-faas/src/Ilúvatar/iluvatar_fine_scheduler/shared_mem_ipc.md

       * use static mut to make it available to all threads.

 ## Next Actions

   * create oneshot server in control plane
     * establish two channels between the scheduler and the cp
       * control plane creates server and is waiting for the client  ✓
-      * scheduler creates a connection and send channels structure
+      * scheduler creates a connection and send channels structure  ✓

   * push stuff to the scheduler
+    * create a mut static instance to save channels   ✓
-    * characteristics
+    * characteristics   ✓
     * pids

+  * build a map in the scheduler
+    *